hotellonely/Sidecar-for-Android/README.md

-# Sidecar for Android & Mac
+# Sidecar for Android & Mac Guide

 Use Parsec, BetterDisplay and MouseHook to build your own portable "one more screen".
 Tested on MacOS Sonoma.